alexandair/entra-powershell-docs/docs/conceptual/create-assign-app-roles.md

 ## Connect to Microsoft Entra PowerShell

-To connect to Microsoft Entra PowerShell with the necessary least privileged permissions, run the following command: Sign in with at least a **Privileged Role Administrator** role.
+To connect to Microsoft Entra PowerShell with the necessary least privileged permissions, run the following command.
+Sign in with at least a **Privileged Role Administrator** role.

 ```powershell
 Connect-Entra -Scopes 'AppRoleAssignment.ReadWrite.All', 'Application.Read.All'